JonathanMEdwards/subtext10/doc/language.md

 Scanning can be combined with replacing text:
 ```
-'Some Millenials attacking other Millenials'
+'Some Millennials attacking other Millennials'
 repeat {
   optionally {
     scan? {match?
-'Millenial'}
+'Millennial'}
     replace-selection 'snake-people'
     continue()
   }